 Although new roofs can leak, this does not always reflect poor workmanship.
 Most of the common causes are preventable, and early detection is key.
 If you find your new roof is leaking, start by identifying the source, and take the necessary steps to address it.

 Remember, choosing a reliable roofing contractor like United Roofing & Exteriors can make all the difference.
-So whether you’re in Connecticut or Virginia, let us help ensure your roof is leak-free and lasts for many years.
+So whether you’re in Virginia, let us help ensure your roof is leak-free and lasts for many years.